Erythronium albidum aka White Dog's Tooth Violet

 White Dog's Tooth Violet, White Trout Lily, Small White Fawn Lily, White Adder's Tongue

-How to care for White Dog's Tooth Violet
+How difficult is it to take care of White Dog's Tooth Violet

 Even if you don't have a green thumb, you can successfully care for White Dog's Tooth Violet due to its easy-going nature.